luispedro/particles/docs/architechture.rst

 *video* will be a simple numpy 3-D array (2-D images + time) of uint8 numbers.

-*positions* will simply be a list of lists of positions.
+*positions* will simply be a list of lists of positions (objects of type class Position).

 *results* should have the same form as *tracks*.